openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 A person can manually move a shade by pressing a button on the side of the shade or via a remote control.
 In neither case will the hub be aware of the shade’s new position.

-The hub implements the `refresh` Switch type channel _(see above)_ in order to overcome this issue.
+The hub periodically does a _**"hard refresh"**_ in order to overcome this issue.
+The time interval between hard refreshes is set in the `hardRefresh` configuration parameter.
+To disable periodic hard refreshes, set `hardRefresh` to zero.

-Note: You can also force the hub to refresh itself by sending a `Refresh` command in a rule to an item that is connected to a channel in the hub as follows:
+Note: You can also force the hub to refresh itself by sending a `REFRESH` command in a rule to an item that is connected to a channel in the hub as follows:

 ```
 rule "Hub Refresh (every 20 minutes)"